 Prabhu Parimi, MD, is chief of the division of neonatology at Johns Hopkins All Children’s Hospital and will serve as director of the newly created Johns Hopkins All Children’s Maternal, Fetal & Neonatal Institute.

 He comes to Johns Hopkins All Children’s from the University of Kansas (KU) Medical Center, Kansas City, where he was director of the division of neonatology, medical director of the neonatal intensive care unit and neonatal medical home, and professor of pediatrics.
-Dr. Parimi also was the site principal investigator for the NICHD Neonatal Research Network at KU Medical Center, leading all aspects of the center’s participation in the network’s clinical trials and observational studies in neonatal medicine and serving with the NICHD (National Institute for Child Health and Development) as a member of the network’s steering committee.

-Director of the Obstetrics and Gynecology Residency Program and assistant director of Maternal-Fetal Medicine, Dr. Raimer is a native of New Orleans, Louisiana, and received her medical training at Louisiana State University School of Medicine.
+Director of the Obstetrics and Gynecology Residency Program and assistant director of Maternal-Fetal Medicine, Dr. Raimer is a native of New Orleans, La., and received her medical training at Louisiana State University School of Medicine.
 After a four-year residency program at the Alton Ochsner Foundation Hospital, she served as clinical professor at Louisiana State University in the Department of Obstetrics and Gynecology.
-She was then awarded a two year fellowship in Maternal-Fetal Medicine at the University of Miami.
+She was then awarded a two-year fellowship in Maternal-Fetal Medicine at the University of Miami.
 Dr. Raimer is active in resident teaching with special interest in diabetes, ultrasound and prenatal diagnosis.
 She is currently an examiner for the American Board of Obstetrics and Gynecology.
 Dr. Raimer is board certified in Obstetrics and Gynecology, as well as Maternal Fetal Medicine.

 Rachelle Schwartz, D.O., joined All Children's Perinatology Specialists in July 2012 after completing a fellowship in maternal fetal medicine at St. Luke's-Roosevelt Hospital, Columbia University, College of Physicians and Surgeons in New York.
 Dr. Schwartz is a graduate of Touro University College of Osteopathic Medicine and completed her residency in obstetrics and gynecology at Bayfront Medical Center, where she served as chief academic resident.
 While at Bayfront she received the Laparoscopic Surgeon of the Year Award, Resident Academic Achievement Award and Academic Excellence Award.